HB1dys/Albo/README.md

 # Albo-1.0

-Albo-1.0 is a multipurpose Discord bot written in Python, with over 30 commands and growing.
-This is a personal project, made to replace all of the Discord bots a server needs with only one.
-It is in its early development stage and will progress slowly since I am the only developer.
+Albo is a multipurpose Discord bot written in Python, with over 30 commands and growing.
+This is a personal project, made to replace all of the bots a server needs with only one.
+It is in it's early development stage and will progress slowly since I am the only developer.

 ## Getting Started